Our Washington DC and Baltimore Amputee Lawyer Explains How an Amputation May Qualify You for Disability Benefits

 When reviewing an application for disability, the SSA uses a medical guide called the Blue Book to evaluate the applicant’s medical condition to determine whether they have a qualifying disability.
 The Blue Book includes medical criteria that must be met for a condition to qualify as a medical disability.

 Regarding amputations specifically, the Blue Book includes a specific listing under Section 1.00 Musculoskeletal Systems.
 Amputation is listed in subsection 1.05, which classifies amputations into four categories by the SSA, including the following:

 - One or both lower extremities at or above the tarsal region, with stump complications resulting in a medical inability to use a prosthetic device to ambulate effectively, or

 - One hand and lower extremity at or above the tarsal regions, with an inability to ambulate effectively, or

 - Hemipelvectomy (a high-level amputation of the pelvis) or hip disarticulation (loss of hip, knee, and ankle)

 If you have suffered from an amputation listed above, you may qualify for SSD benefits.
-A Baltimore Social Security lawyer at the Law Office of Emmett B. Irwin can help explain the application process to you and help you through the SSD process every step of the way.
+A Washington DC Social Security lawyer at the Law Office of Emmett B. Irwin can help explain the application process to you and help you through the SSD process every step of the way.
 Our office has decades of experience handling disability cases.
 We are here for you.